Highland Community College (Kansas): 1970–1975

 A large dorm and cafeteria were then planned for $575,000 but a proposition to increase the county tax to fund it failed resulting in a more conservative plan of a small dorm with no cafeteria.
 The new plan cost $434,735 covered by $340,000 in sold revenue bonds and the rest being covered by the United States office of housing and urban development removing the need for additional tax money.
-In 1971 the college purchased the old highland Baptist church for $600 and was used to hold the Head Start (program). in November of 1972 the Endowment fund was resurrected.
+In 1971 the college purchased the old highland Baptist church for $600 and was used to hold the Head Start (program). in November 1972 the Endowment fund was resurrected.
 Upward Bound set up and office on campus in 1973 until eventually leaving in 1981.
 During the same period Highland started hosting and administering G.E.D. testing.

 In 1974 female students protested restricted dormitory hours for female students living on campus in the dorms.
 The female students cited discriminatory practices as their reason for protest and the endeavor was successful for abolishing dormitory hours for female students.

 In fall 1974 Highland began offering classes in neighboring communities in the evenings and began allowing high school students to take courses for college credit while still in high school.
 Highland was assigned to offer extension courses in Atchison, Brown, Doniphan, Jackson, Jefferson, Marshell, Nemaha, and Eastern Pottawatomie Counties.
 Highland also offered inmates at United States Penitentiary in Leavenworth but the program was discontinued after a lack of funding in 1978.